- Toddington Anstees Overview

 - Percy Charles Anstee (b 1873, baptised in Sundon, Bedford, died an infant);

 - Harold Edward Anstee (b 1877, baptised in Sundon, Bedford, living at Tithe Farm with his parents in the 1901 Census where he was an ‘articled clerk’.
-He became a solicitor and married Evelyn Marjory Jones in Hampstead, London in 1929, where he died on 11 January 1939.
+He was a solicitor by the 1911 Census, still living at The Tythe.
+In 1918 he attended his brother Arthur‘s funeral in Putney in 1918.
+He married Evelyn Marjory Jones in Hampstead, London in 1929, where he died on 11 January 1939.
 They did not appear to have children)

+In 1889 William Anstee was described as a “gentleman“.
+In January 1896 William Anstee was a ‘County Alderman’ of Bedfordshire County Council – he retired from this position in March 1898.
 In the 1901 Census the family was still living at Tithe Farm; bizarrely their surname is spelt ‘Anstie’, though this is certainly an anomaly.
+In 1903 William Anstee and his wife Priscilla of ‘The Tythe’ attended his mother’s funeral.

 Further Details on the Toddington Anstees